Triumph Palace

 Triumph Palace (Триу́мф-Пала́с, transliterated as Triumf Palas) is the tallest apartment building in Moscow and all of Europe.
 It is sometimes called the Eighth Sister because it is similar in appearance to the Seven Sisters skyscrapers built in Moscow under Joseph Stalin through the 1950s.
 Construction began in 2001 and was completed in 2006.

-The 61-storey building, containing about 1,000 luxury apartments, was topped out on 20 December 2003, making it Europe's and Russia's tallest skyscraper at 264.1 m until the inauguration in 2007 of Moscow's 268-metre Naberezhnaya Tower block C.
+The 57-storey building, containing 987 apartments, was topped out on 20 December 2003, making it Europe's and Russia's tallest skyscraper at 264.1 m until the inauguration in 2007 of Moscow's 268-metre Naberezhnaya Tower block C.

 Triumph Palace is featured in detail in the 2009 Channel 4 series Vertical City (series 1, episode 8).

 Residents

 Russian figures Dima Bilan, Marina Abrosimova, Alsu Abramova, Marina Zudina (theater and film actress), Alexey Pushkov (member of the Federation Council), Maxim Fadeev (producer) have apartments in Triumph Palace.